Blog

 If you notice a buildup of ice in the freezer, it may be due to a malfunctioning defrost heater or defrost timer.
 A skilled technician can help identify the problem and stop any more ice from accumulating.

 A leaking refrigerator could indicate a clogged defrost drain, a damaged door seal, or a broken water line (if your fridge has an ice maker).
-Inspect the drain for clogs and check the door seals for any gaps.
+Inspect the drain for clogs and check the door seals for any gaps, you need to turn off water supply at first.
 If you're still having trouble, it might be a good idea to contact a professional technician for help.

 Refrigerators are complex appliances, and diagnosing and fixing issues requires experience and expertise.
 If your refrigerator keeps acting up, contact a professional repair service.
 Fair Appliance Repair Service has been a trusted name in the Sacramento area for years, providing dependable refrigerator repair services to homes in Elverta, Citrus Heights, Roseville, and other nearby spots.
 Our experienced technicians quickly pinpoint and resolve any issues with your fridge, getting it back in working order in no time.